faithvoid/plugin.programs.xsky/README.md

 ## TODO:
 - Improve visual language (try to match 1:1 to the Bluesky website where possible).
+- Change timestamps (ie; add "- 2H" at the end of a post to signify it was posted 2 hours ago, like the website)
 - Add profile information (ie; name + avatar - bio) as first 2 options when viewing a profile
 - Add some way to differentiate between a post and a reply
 - Add "Follow / Unfollow User", "Block User" & "Reply to User" as context menu options